SYMPTOMS OF DEPRESSION

 • Sleeping patterns are fragmented: Either you may suffer from insomnia or excessive sleeping.
 Sometimes you do not even realise that you are not getting good enough sleep despite sleeping for a particular number of hours as you keep waking up and do not feel refreshed when awake.
 Sleep is a very important aspect of human health, while we sleep our brain flushes out toxins from our body.
 Lack of sleep could be one of the symptoms of depression.

 • Loss of interest in Chores, which were previously pleasurable: When we feel depressed, we start losing interest in activities through which we used to derive happiness earlier.
 We start avoiding participating in anything and everything as long as it can be avoided.
 You feel fatigued and very low on energy, and hence you prefer to rest and spend time alone.
 Excessive sadness also affects your immune system and you start falling sick very often.
-You also feel a lot of physical discomfort like pain, digestive problems, etc. You lose your drives, impulses and motivations for life.
-You experience a lot of emptiness; sometimes you also start feeling suicidal.
+You also feel a lot of physical discomfort like pain, digestive problems, lose your drives, impulses and motivations for life, or experience a lot of emptiness.
+Sometimes you also start feeling suicidal.
 Some of us also attempt suicide.

 • Diet disorders: You either indulge yourself into binge eating and eat a lot in compulsion, or you lose appetite.
 You also do not eat at regular intervals and have very irregular meal pattern.
 You could also eat a lot of junk food, sweet, caffeine, or alcohol as opposed to eating healthy nutritious food.
 A lot of weight gain or loss can be a sign of depression.

 What can you do as a self help measures for depression?